rs-ca/.github/profile/README.md

 ## Get Involved

-If you know a crate that’s important but abandoned, open an issue or pull request.
+- Know a crate that’s important but abandoned or archived?

-If you have open source contributions in Rust and a little time, why not join the org?
+  Open an issue here: [Managed Crates](https://github.com/rs-ca/managed-crates/issues)
+- Have Rust open-source experience and a little spare time?
+  Join the org and help keep the ecosystem healthy.

 ---